GTLugo/win64-rs/README.md

 # `win64`

-## Hand-crafted idiomatic Rust wrappers for Win32
+## Hand-crafted, idiomatic Rust wrappers for Win32

 The idea for this library is to offer safer wrappers for the `windows` and `windows-sys` crates that offer low-level control while also helping to prevent invalid states.